-The Hill Development Department, contributed generously in the construction and furnishing of the building for the Geology Department at its present site (the Durham) overlooking the Naini lake.
-In recognition to its major research contributions, the Department of Science and Technology, New Delhi has recognised the Geology Department under its FIST scheme for level- I (2002-2007), FIST Level – I (2007-2012) and FIST Level-II (2014-2019).
-The gamut of teaching comprises more than a dozen disciplines of Geology.
-The traditional teaching is done at the undergraduate level while interdisciplinary subjects of emerging areas are incorporated in the post-graduate curriculum.
+The Hill Development Department contributed generously for the construction and furnishing of the building of Geology Department at its present site (the Durham) overlooking the Naini Lake.
+In recognition to its major research contributions, the Department of Science and Technology, New Delhi has recognised the Geology Department under its FIST scheme for level- I (2002-2007), FIST Level – I (2007-2012) and FIST Level-II (2014-2020, extended).

-The Department gives emphasis on extensive fieldwork and practical training in different aspects of earth science to meet the challenges ahead.
-The courses are modified from time to time keeping in view the contemporary developments and requirements of the job market.
-The department is expanding new dimensions of the Earth Sciences towards recent development at the onset of new millennium.
-The research endeavours are directed towards providing framework within which search for and management of natural resources (minerals, rocks and water) and preservation of natural environment can be undertaken.
-The focus of attention is the central sector of Indian Himalaya, the most crucial and responsive sector of the Himalayan Arc, India.Teaching & Research Activities
+The department is exploring new dimensions of the Earth Sciences towards recent development at the onset of new millennium.
+The research endeavours are inclined for a better framework involving sustainable development and management of natural resources (minerals, rocks and water) so that preservation of natural environment can be achieved.
+The department is indulged in the hotcake research of the central sector of the Indian Himalaya, the most tectonically responsive sector of the Himalayan Arc, India.Teaching & Research Activities

-The research activities in the department include sedimentological and lithostratigraphic setting of the Lesser Himalaya, petro-chemical studies of crystallines, intrusive bodies and metamorphic thrust sheets of Uttarakhand, Ladakh, northeastern Himalaya and central India, neotectonics and kinematics of faults of Kumaun Himalaya and Ganga Plain, geological and geomorphological investigations of Quaternary sediments of Kumaun Himalaya and Ganga Plain, palaeoclimatic investigations in palaeolakes and speleothems of Uttarakhand, Himachal and Kashmir, and seismological monitoring of eastern Uttarakhand.
-The geology department not only doing the Himalayan studies but also engaged actively in the ocean studies of Southern Antarctic Tasman Sea and Indian ocean regions.
-Many faculty members got INSA-JSPS, Matsumae International Foundation and Humboldt Fellowships.
-Not only this, they have participated in expeditions to Antarctica, Southern ocean regions, North Pole, Gondwana Land and Ladakh regions.
+The research activities in the department includes a multidisciplinary approach in the sedimentological and lithostratigraphic juxtaposition of the Lesser Himalaya, petro-chemical studies of crystallines, intrusive bodies and metamorphic thrust sheets of Uttarakhand, Ladakh, Northeastern Himalaya and Central India, neotectonics and kinematics of faults of Kumaun Himalaya and Ganga Plain, geological and geomorphological investigations of Quaternary sediments of Kumaun Himalaya and Ganga Plain, palaeoclimatic investigations of palaeolakes and speleothems of Uttarakhand, Himachal and Kashmir, and seismological monitoring of Uttarakhand.Thrust Areas:

-Name : Dr. G. K. Sharma
+Name : Dr. Pradeep Goswami

-Phone : 09411107082
+Phone : 09411196852